 Heading to Chalk again to start the evening.
 A young Scottish artist, Bonnie Kempley played a nervous, but endearing set to the early crowd bedding down to catch a strong evening of music at Chalk.
 But I decide to stick with my plan to see new artists and headed off to St Mary’s Church.

-I still hadn’t had a drink by this point and I decided that I might as well hunker down at the BBC showcase rather than join a queue.
-It would mean catching a band I had seen before but it was better than trying to get into busy venues.
+I still hadn’t had a drink by this point and I decided that I might as well hunker down at the BBC showcase rather than join another queue.
+It would mean catching a band I had seen before, but it was better than trying to get into busy venues.
 (It wasn’t a good start when I realised the venue only had larger!)